Zapper-fi/studio-docs/docs/event-interpretation/event-interpretation.md

 ### The initial verb

 This is generally going to be the verb describing the action taken by the account that initiated this transaction.
-Common verbs for onchain transactions are “deposited”, “minted”, “swapped”, “claimed”, “borrowed”, etc. However, these can get more complex if needed, such as “Bought a Powershart Pack”, “Toggled nesting”, or “Bought a raffle ticket”.
+Common verbs for onchain transactions are `deposited`, `minted`, `swapped`, `claimed`, `borrowed`, etc. However, these can get more complex if needed, such as `Bought a Powershart Pack`, `Toggled nesting`, or `Bought a raffle ticket`.
 The main goal is to accurately describe what action was taken in this transaction by the initiator of it.

 ### Token transfers or accounts involved (optional)